2023 Best Value Biomedical Engineering Master's Degree Schools in Massachusetts

 Best Massachusetts Schools for Affordable Quality for a Master's in Biomedical Engineering

-Our analysis found University of Massachusetts - Lowell to be the best value school for biomedical engineering students who want to pursue a master’s degree in Massachusetts.
-UMass Lowell is a large public school located in the large suburb of Lowell.
+Our 2023 rankings named University of Massachusetts - Lowell the best value school in Massachusetts for biomedical engineering students working on their master’s degree.
+UMass Lowell is a fairly large public school located in the large suburb of Lowell.

-The average tuition and fees for an in-state graduate student at UMass Lowell are $15,210 a year.
+The average tuition and fees for an in-state graduate student at UMass Amherst are $16,251 a year.

-Read full report on Biomedical Engineering at University of Massachusetts - Lowell
+Read full report on Biomedical Engineering at University of Massachusetts Amherst

 Harvard graduate students pay an average of $52,170 in in-state tuition and fees each year.

-Harvard also made our Best Biomedical Engineering Master’s Degree Schools in Massachusetts list, coming in at #2.
+Harvard not only placed well in our value ranking, but it is also #2 on our Best Biomedical Engineering Master’s Degree Schools in Massachusetts list.

-MIT also made our Best Biomedical Engineering Master’s Degree Schools in Massachusetts list, coming in at #1.
+MIT not only placed well in our value ranking, but it is also #1 on our Best Biomedical Engineering Master’s Degree Schools in Massachusetts list.

-Read full report on Biomedical Engineering at Massachusetts Institute of Technology
+Full Biomedical Engineering at Massachusetts Institute of Technology Report

-In-state tuition fees for graduate students at WPI are $29,040 per year.
+The average tuition and fees for an in-state graduate student at WPI are $29,040 a year.

 WPI also claimed a spot on our Best Biomedical Engineering Master’s Degree Schools in Massachusetts list.
 It’s in the top 20% of all schools in this category.

 Boston University ranked #7 on this year’s Best Value Biomedical Engineering Master’s Degree Schools in Massachusetts list.
-Boston U is a very large private not-for-profit school located in the large city of Boston.
+Boston U is a fairly large private not-for-profit school located in the large city of Boston.

 The average tuition and fees for an in-state graduate student at Boston U are $59,418 a year.